sagemath/trac_to_gh/Issue 6200.md

 # Issue 6200: Use mpmath to compute constants

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6200

 Original creator: fredrik.johansson